POWERS HALL ACADEMY

 Pupils are pleased with the support they receive and feel included both socially and academically.

 Staff have very good knowledge of the needs of pupils and actively promote the school’s policy on inclusion.

 Increasing the extent to which disabled students can participate in thecurriculum

 All pupils with an identified need are monitored by the Inclusion Team at Powershall.
 At the beginning of each academic year packages of support are set up for all these pupils.
 The packages address all the pupils’ needs and are facilitated by a variety of staff according to specialism e.g. the PE specialist will be involved in a package of support for a pupil with physical needs.
 The support detailed in the packages may be 1-1, small group or whole class.

 A profile of all pupils with an identified need is given to all members of staff outling the pupils primary and secondary needs and includes startegies and techniques on how to ensure the pupil has full access to all aspects of the curriculum.

-Improving the physical environment of the school [see 2010 update at end of plan]
+Improving the physical environment of the school [see 2010 update]

 The school intends to investigate improving toilet facilities for adults to enable wheelchair access.